-Ljubljana’s position at the forefront of the gay and lesbian movement in Eastern Europe stretches way back to the Yugoslav days.
-Homosexual acts were decriminalised here in 1976.
-The mid 1980s saw the founding ŠKUC’s gay section (called Magnus), which put a rocket on the back of the movement so to speak.
-This led to the establishment of the Ljubljana Gay and Lesbian Film Festival in 1984, which is actually the oldest gay and lesbian film festival on the continent, as well as a weekly club night at K4 in the centre of Ljubljana.
+Ljubljana’s position at the forefront of the gay and lesbian movement in Eastern Europe stretches way back to the Yugoslav days, with homosexual acts being decriminalised here as far back as 1976.
+The mid-1980s saw the founding ŠKUC’s gay section (called Magnus), which put a rocket on the back of the movement so to speak.
+This led to the establishment of the Ljubljana Gay & Lesbian Film Festival in 1984, which is actually the oldest gay and lesbian film festival on the continent, as well as a weekly club night at K4 in the centre of Ljubljana.

-Magnus would continue to fight for gay and lesbian rights through the 1990s, campaigning for same-sex marriage to be legalised as early as 1992.
+Magnus would continue to fight for gay and lesbian rights throughout the 1990s, campaigning for same-sex marriage to be legalised in 1992.
 This fight reached its culmination in 2015 when the definition of marriage in Slovenia was changed to include same-sex couples.
 Along the way came newsletters, discussion groups, events and Ljubljana’s Pride parade, organised for the first time in 2001 and running annually ever since.

 It would still be a stretch however to call Ljubljana a gay-friendly city.
 The more appropriate term would most likely be gay-ambivalent, with incidents of discrimination and outright violence still not consigned to the past.
-The outlook is bright however, with Ljubljana (and Slovenia) firmly at the front of the contemporary progressive outlook one expects in the modern age.
+The outlook is bright however, with Ljubljana and Slovenia in general firmly at the front of the contemporary progressive outlook one expects in the modern age.